sengokudaikon/OpenDeepSearch/README.md

 ## MCP Server 🔌

-This project includes a Model Context Protocol (MCP) server located in the `mcp_server/` directory.
+This project works with a Model Context Protocol (MCP) server located in the separate repository: [https://github.com/sengokudaikon/opendeepsearch_mcp](https://github.com/sengokudaikon/opendeepsearch_mcp).
 This server allows compatible clients (like Smithery, Claude Desktop, etc.) to interact with OpenDeepSearch programmatically.

-For detailed setup and configuration instructions for the MCP server, please refer to its dedicated README: [`mcp_server/README.md`](./mcp_server/README.md).
+For detailed setup and configuration instructions for the MCP server, please refer to its dedicated repository.